ramar-work/briggs/README.md

 Installation
 ------------

+### The Skinny

-On Unix-like systems (e.g. not Windows) <code>make && make install</code>
-should be all that's needed to run on your system.
+On Unix-like systems (e.g. not Windows) `make && make install` should be all that's needed to run on your system.
 Windows users can get running fairly easily on Cygwin.

+### Dependencies

+To run briggs, you'll need at least:
+- gcc

+### Slightly Less Skinny